skurmedel/takeshi/README.md

 - Getting WebGL2 textures in and out from takeshijs should be easy, for example to do post processing.

 Future goals are:
-- A way to write simple kernels in TypeScript and have them compiled.
+- A way to write simpler kernels in ES6 and have them compiled.

 Known limitations:
 - You can not operate on image data in place: this is a restriction due to OpenGL where writing and reading from the same image is undefined behaviour.